patriciaschaffer/patriciaschaffer/README.md

 Recently, I've started playing with open source GPT-2 and [Mistral AI](https://github.com/mistralai), locally hosting personas that may be useful for language practice, companionship, wellbeing etc.

 **Interested in collaborating with teams working at the intersection of LLMs, human-centered design, and ethical AI.

-Feel free to reach out.**
+Feel free to reach out!**

 ---